GDP in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI) ticked up from 45.9 in March to 47.4 in April, the highest reading in nine months.
+The Emirates NBD Egypt Purchasing Managers’ Index (PMI) inched down from 47.3 in May to 47.2 in June.

-In March, urban consumer prices rose 2.0% from the previous month.
+In May, urban consumer prices rose 1.67% from the previous month, down marginally from April’s 1.69%.